marcoalopez/GrainSizeTools/DOCS/getting_started.md

 dataset = pd.read_csv('DATA/data_set.csv', sep=';', skiprows=5, na_filter=True)
 ```

-which in plain language means that we import a csv file named ``data_set`` that is located in the folder ``DATA``.
-The data is delimited by a semicolon and we want to ignore the first five lines of the file (*i.e.* column names appear in the sixth row).
+which in plain language means that we are importing a ``csv`` file named ``data_set`` that is located in the folder ``DATA``.
+The data is delimited by a semicolon and we ignore the first five lines of the file (*i.e.* column names are supposed to appear in the sixth row).
 Last, we want all missing values to be handled during the import.

+> 👉 more details on Pandas csv read method: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html

-The script includes a method named ```get_filepath()``` to get the path of a file through a file selection dialog instead of writing it.
+The script includes a method named ```get_filepath()``` to get the path of a file through a file selection dialog instead of directly writing it.
 This can be used in two ways:

 ```python
 # store the path in a variable (here named filepath for convenience) and then use it when calling the read method